maxcpost/Soar/README.md

 7. **Better Documentation**: Improved inline comments and documentation.

-8. **Simplified Setup Process**: Added setup.py and requirements.txt for easy installation.
+8. **Simplified Setup Process**: Added setup.sh and requirements.txt for easy installation.

 9. **Hard-coded Model**: Set all agents to use gpt-4o model for consistent performance.